All Episodes

 Did you support Ronald Reagan's support of the freedom fighters in Nicaragua?

-Because they are we as America, we arm them so they could fight their own battle.
+Because we, as America, we armed them so they could fight their own battle.

-You've heard the mayor of Miami, for example, talking about you know, arm conflict with Cuba.
+You've heard the mayor of Miami, for example, talking about armed conflict with Cuba.

 I wouldn't do that.

-The Contra thing turned against Reagan because those people are selling narcotics, the Contras.
+The Contra thing turned against Reagan because those people were selling narcotics, the Contras.

 And I was down there.